juiian7/ApateJS-Retro/README.md

 // or
 entity.on('update', function(delta) { ... });

-// or (recomended for games with multiple entities) class MyEntity extends Entity {
+// or (recommended for games with multiple entities) class MyEntity extends Entity {
     update(delta) { ... }
 }